 The House bill (H.R.
-1946) was introduced with bipartisan support on March 16, 2021, and its companion bill in the Senate (S. 1873) was introduced on May 27, 2021.
+2407) was introduced with bipartisan support on March 30, 2023 and its Senate companion (S. 2085) was introduced on June 22, 2023.

-The Medicare Multi-Cancer Early Detection Screening Coverage Act modernizes the Medicare program and creates a benefit category for MCED tests, which allows the Centers for Medicare and Medicaid Services (CMS) to initiate an evidenced-based coverage process for multi-cancer tests upon FDA approval.
+The Multi-Cancer Early Detection Screening Coverage Act modernizes the Medicare program and creates a benefit category for MCED tests, which allows the Centers for Medicare and Medicaid Services (CMS) to initiate an evidenced-based coverage process for multi-cancer tests upon FDA approval.

 The legislation was drafted based on the colorectal and prostate cancer screening legislation from the Balanced Budget Act of 1997 that established a covered benefit for colorectal and prostate cancer screening tests and granted the Secretary of the Department of Health and Human Services (HHS) the authority to cover new screening technologies for these cancers.

-The Medicare Multi-Cancer Early Detection Screening Coverage Act is for screening tests, not diagnostics.
+The Multi-Cancer Early Detection Screening Coverage Act is for screening tests, not diagnostics.
 Diagnostic tests are routinely covered by Medicare and do not require congressional action, but for screening tests to obtain Medicare coverage through a National Coverage Determination, it must fit within a “benefit” category.
 (Under the Affordable Care Act, Medicare is also required to cover cancer screening tests that are given an “A” or “B” grade by the U.S. Preventive Services Task Force.)

-The Medicare Multi-Cancer Early Detection Screening Coverage Act is based on the precedent of Congress’ authorization of Medicare coverage of mammography for breast cancer, Pap test for cervical cancer and screening tests for colorectal and prostate cancers (all which required FDA approval).
+The Multi-Cancer Early Detection Screening Coverage Act is based on the precedent of Congress’ authorization of Medicare coverage of mammography for breast cancer, Pap test for cervical cancer and screening tests for colorectal and prostate cancers (all which required FDA approval).

 CMS’ National Coverage Determinations for cancer screenings have only provided coverage to FDA approved tests, including Cologuard (colorectal cancer screening), HPV tests approved by the FDA, and a recent blood-based biomarker test for colorectal cancer screening.